EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-08.md

 ```
 Pair-program with the assistant: accept chunks you understand, reject anything unclear, and run `uv run pytest -q` after each step.

+> 🎉 **Quick win:** When pytest goes green on AI-generated changes, you just validated that the assistant followed your spec—commit the diff with confidence.

 ### 2. Capture telemetry toggle
 Add environment variable `AI_TELEMETRY_ENABLED=true|false` (default false) in settings.
 When true, log accepted suggestions via Logfire so you can audit AI contributions.